 Furthermore, investments should be made in achieving diverse educational perspectives on religion:

 “Education is very important of course.
-In the field of religious education all three countries have tried to implement religious education at schools and all three countries failed because religious education is not viewed as important compared with English language and other subjects which are necessary for a modern society.
-I think it is important to learn to speak about religion in a country.
-If we leave the monopoly of speaking about religion to religious groups it could be dangerous.
-What modern societies need is a plurality of perspectives on religion”.
+In the field of religious education all three countries have tried to implement religious education at schools and all three countries failed because religious education is not viewed as important compared with English language and other subjects which are necessary for a modern society."

 From this interview and the final publication, it can be summed up that “religious identities do not correspond to national borders but this does not mean religious groups exist outside of the national framework”.
 Ansgar mentioned that this project revealed an interesting paradox: while it is important to investigate religious transnationalism in the South Caucasus region, religion and religious actors manifest themselves uniquely in and between countries not only in the South Caucasus but more broadly.
 “Border drawing within religious traditions does not follow a general rule.
 It is important to see that this region is still a fragile region.
 In my view, the region is less settled, less stable, and maybe even less culturally and politically homogeneous than the Baltic states for example.
 The South Caucus countries are small countries and there is a lot of pressure on them.
 I think the whole region is still in movement.”
 Many clear examples of this movement can be seen in the publication Religion and Soft Power in the South Caucasus and in international events as they continue to develop.